 Pakistan emerged victorious by the narrow margin of 24 runs in the fourth Test Pak vs Eng at The Oval 1954.
 No Test team had done so before them on its first tour of England.
 Here’s now Wisden Cricketers’ Almanack described this historic Test match at The Oval in London, in its 1955 edition.

 Just before half-past 12 on the fifth day of the final Test.
-Pakistan achieved the greatest moment of their short career as a cricket country by beating England and so sharing the rubber.
-Their success was well deserved, for they showed great fighting spirit when victory seemed beyond their grasp.
+Pakistan achieved the greatest moment of its short career as a cricket country by beating England and so sharing the rubber.
+Their success was well deserved, for they showed remarkable fighting spirit when victory seemed beyond their grasp.

-Fazal Mehmood, the medium pace bowler went chief credit, his six wickets in each innings causing the batting failures of England.
+Fazal Mehmood, the medium pace bowler went chief credit, his six wickets in each of the innings causing the batting failures of England.
 Hist tight and unyielding spells to finish with 12 for 99.
-Others who played leading roles in the triumph were the late batsmen, particularly Zulfiqar Ahmed, Wazir Muhammad, Shujauddin and Mahmood Hussain.
+Others who played leading roles in the triumph were the late batsmen, particularly Zulfiqar Ahmed, Wazir Muhammad, Shujauddin, and Mahmood Hussain.

-The last two wickets added 56, by Zulfiqar Ahmed and Shujauddin and Mahmood Hussain.
+The last two wickets added 56, by Zulfiqar Ahmed and Shujauddin, and Mahmood Hussain.
 They played England bowling with surprising ease way.
-Shujauddin batted almost two hours for 16 not out.
+Shujauddin batted for almost two hours for 16 not out.
 Frank Tyson and Peter Loader took seven wickets between them making satisfactory Test debuts.

 Only two overs could be bowled in England’s innings before the close.
-Next day a cloudburst in the ten minutes between 11.50 am and noon put the ground under water and prevented cricket.
+The next day a cloudburst in the ten minutes between 11.50 am and noon put the ground underwater and prevented cricket.
 The Oval presented an astonishing sight with the miniature lakes and pools over it.
 Naturally, the pitch suffered the next day when England underwent a nasty experience.

 For all that, every England batsman was caught.
 The pitch now drying out was more in favor of spin when Pakistan went in again, but although Johnny Wardle bowled cleverly, Jim McConnon failed to seize his opportunity.